Blockchains/mStable-tech-challenges/dapp-developer/README.md

 - Gamification
 - Innovation: Show us what you can really do
-  - e.g. gas costs too high on mainnet?
-How about using a Layer 2 solution?
+  - e.g. gas costs too high?
+Add some gas minimisation strategies
   - e.g. maybe you want Mary to only spend the interest she gains from the capital and need to create additional wrapper contract
   - e.g. maybe the funds get converted into a different asset to optimise yield under the hood